You might be surprised to know how many times we answer that call!

 A hard firmly shut case, inside a closed drawer or cupboard.

-Take care when changing batteries to work over a surface that will catch them if they fall and not allow them to end up on the floor where
+Take care when changing batteries to work over a surface that will catch them if they fall and not allow them to end up on the floor where your dog or cat will see them even when you can’t.

 At Centers for Hearing Care, we love our pets.
 We know you do too!
 We love to hear about your pets when you come to see us and hope this will help you to never make “the dog ate my hearing aid” call.